-Philadelphia Fed Manufacturing Index in the United States is expected to be 10.50 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Philadelphia Fed Manufacturing Index in the United States to stand at 11.00 in 12 months time.
-In the long-term, the United States Philadelphia Fed Manufacturing Index is projected to trend around 5.00 Index Points in 2020, according to our econometric models.
+Philadelphia Fed Manufacturing Index in the United States is expected to be -41.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Philadelphia Fed Manufacturing Index in the United States to stand at 9.00 in 12 months time.
+In the long-term, the United States Philadelphia Fed Manufacturing Index is projected to trend around 5.00 points in 2021, according to our econometric models.